ascott1/ethical-web-dev/web-apps-that-work-everywhere/04-web-performance.md

 ### Optimizing Files, Images, and Fonts

-Once we have reduced the number of http requests being made in our site, the next step is to optimize the files we server.
+Once we have reduced the number of http requests being made in our site, the next step is to optimize the files we serve.
 We can do this by minimizing CSS and JS resources, optimizing and and serving proper images, and making good use of web fonts when used.

 #### Minimizing Files